paich64/C64MEGA65/README.md

 ### CORE #0 update

-If you received your MEGA65 before late 2023 then you very likely need to update your so called "CORE #0".
+If you received your MEGA65 before late 2023 then you very likely need to update your so-called "CORE #0".
 This is the MEGA65 core that decides, which core is supposed to run when a cartridge is inserted.
-The original CORE #0 crashed when so called "Ultimax mode" cartridges were inserted and therefore a lot of the games, utility cartridges and flash cartridges cannot be started when this old CORE #0 is installed.
+The original CORE #0 crashed when so-called "Ultimax mode" cartridges were inserted and therefore a lot of the games, utility cartridges and flash cartridges cannot be started when this old CORE #0 is installed.